 On arrival I was fed - a natural and instinctive element of life on the continent.
 Delicious fried fish and the typical dessert of Madrid, fresh cheese with quince, (see pic.1).
-The day I went to see to the National Museum of Decorative Arts - a small and rather old fashioned museum compared to our wonderful V&A, but with some gems!
+The day I went to see to the National Museum of Decorative Arts -

 (pic.
 2).